kenny082/Classify-Resistor/README.md

    - **U-Net for Image Segmentation**
    - **CNN for Resistor Classification**

    The **U-Net class** used in this project was sourced from [jaxony/unet-pytorch](https://github.com/jaxony/unet-pytorch/blob/master/model.py).
-The CNN model was built specifically for resistor classification tasks.
+The CNN model was built specifically for resistor classification tasks within Stony Brook University Engineering Department.
+The model sole purpose is for the identification of resistors within the university's engineering department.
+To reiterate, this is an improvement on BraddWynn's code.

 ### 3. **Training Time**:
    - On an **RX 6600** GPU: